 I have represented thousands of plaintiffs in personal injury cases across the country since 1991, and I believe one of the surest ways a person making a claim for a personal injury can destroy the case is by providing misleadingly incomplete responses to discovery questions about previous claims and/or injuries.
 Failure to disclose accurate information can often lead to the defense’s asking the court to dismiss a plaintiff’s entire lawsuit and seek sanctions.
-When insurance is involved–as is usually the case in a Florida car accident claim–there is also criminal exposure for insurance fraud.
+When insurance is involved–as is usually the case in a Florida rear-end car accident claim–there is also criminal exposure for insurance fraud.

 Recently, a Florida trial court was asked to dismiss the personal injury claim of Edelmiro Duarte, who had sued Snap-On.
 This case was not handled by our Florida car accident law firm.
 Mr. Duarte alleged that he was badly hurt when his car was rear-ended by a delivery truck owned by Snap-On.
 The accident occurred while Mr. Duarte was sitting in traffic on 1-75.
 With him in his car, which he was driving, were his girlfriend, daughter, son, and grandson.
 The evidence suggested that the Snap-On truck hit them at 60 miles per hour–without even applying the brakes.
 At the accident scene, the Snap-On truck driver failed a field sobriety test and was arrested for driving under the influence and causing serious bodily injury.